The Aura Raines Challenge

 - Related phenomenon (such as crop circles or bigfoot) do not count unless there is a specific connection with Aura's field of interest.

-- Any cache that Aura has visited may be counted even if it might otherwise be off topic.
+- Any cache or travel bug that Aura has visited may be counted even if it might otherwise be off topic.
 Please look at Aura's web page or this bookmark to determine these caches.
 New caches are regularly added to this list depending on where Aura has gone.

 - Aura retains a soft spot for the early era of contact, therefore any cache that shares the name of a contactee from the 1950's (such as Adamski) counts.